Sergio Martínez (boxer): Early years in Argentina

 Martínez at the age of 22, had his first professional fight on 27 December 1997 in Ituzaingo, Buenos Aires, Argentina.
 The opponent for his professional debut, Cristian Marcelo Vivas, was disqualified in the second round, giving Martínez his first win.
 Martínez fought the first 17 fights of his career in his native Argentina, compiling a record of 16–0–1.
 The only blemish on his record at this point occurred in his third fight, a draw against Mario Javier Nieva over four rounds.
 Martínez rematched Nieva four months later and won a six-round unanimous decision.

-After facing a relatively low level of opposition for his first 17 fights in Argentina, Martínez fought abroad for the first time, travelling to the United States to face Antonio Margarito on the undercard to the first Érik Morales vs Marco Antonio Barrera bout.
+After facing a relatively low level of opposition for his first 17 fights in Argentina, Martínez fought abroad for the first time, travelling to the United States to face Antonio Margarito on the undercard to the first Erik Morales vs Marco Antonio Barrera bout.
 The fight took place on 19 February 2000 at the Mandalay Bay in Las Vegas.
 The contest started badly for Martínez as Margarito scored a knockdown in the first round.
 Although Martínez recovered and had some success in the early rounds, he was hurt by a number of punches in round seven leading to a stoppage by the referee, thus handing Martínez his first loss.
 Following the Margarito fight, Martínez returned to Argentina and fought eight times, all victories, from April 2000 – February 2002.
 During this run of fights he won the Argentina welterweight title after outpointing Javier Alejandro Blanco.
 He successfully defended the title once, knocking out Sergio Ernesto Acuna in the seventh round, before being stripped of the title.